ArnaudTurn/competition_project/README.md

 ## Python Package for challenge ##
-This package has been designed in a course of 3 days and open the door to many improvements.
+This package has been designed in a course of 3 days and opens the door to many improvements.
 Feel free to contact me if you see any.

 ## Package configuration